yarray/frpy/README.rst

 then be injected manually.
 However, in most cases other than tests it's better to use the ``clock`` function to get a self-ticking clock.

-Different clock will provide differents level of capabilities.
+Different clocks will provide different levels of capabilities.
 All clock with increasing substractable values enables all operators, no matter the values are real timestamp, natural numbers or event more complex structures (though the time unit differs).
 Clocks with non-substractable or